jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/policy/index.md

-2. If the vulnerability is found through our [Continuous Hacking](../../services/continuous-hacking) or [One-Shot Hacking](../../services/one-shot-hacking) services, it will be reported only to the affected customer via our Attack Surface Manager (ASM).
+2. If the vulnerability is found through our [Continuous Hacking](../../services/continuous-hacking) or [One-Shot Hacking](../../services/one-shot-hacking) services, it will be reported only to the affected customer via our Attack Resistance Management platform (ARM).
     Moreover,
     if this vulnerability affects a third-party product, we will proceed to ask for the customer's consent